gabriel-dehan/ActiveRecordBinder/README.md

 Please, do fork and pull request !

 ## Road map:
-* Create a command line tool : `arb`
-* Add a `arb migrate` command that will be able to execute migration and be linked to any developer's ruby script.
 * Maybe create other Binder, like MongoDB, Datamapper, like `Binder::Mongo`, `Binder::DataMapper`.
 But the gem's name would have to change.